A look at and repair of a Motorola DP4800 with an SMA aerial socket.

 A DP4800 appeared online, it was cheap and had no accessories, it was only a few dollars more than the DP4600 that Paypal had refunded too, so it was purchased, and for a good knocked down price too, to make it a better buy.

-During a swap of aerials however, the HTs’ SMA unscrewed itself, i was using a SMA to BNC adaptor and noticed the SMA itself was unscrewing itself out of the set, this was bad news, but there was nothing i could do, so i had to carry on until it all had fully unscrewed and then i could go in and inspect the damage and hopefully repair it.
+A week or two later on however, and during a routine swap of aerials, the HTs’ modified SMA was rotating in the HT’s body, i noticed as i was using a SMA to BNC adaptor, and i saw the SMA itself was unscrewing itself out of the set too, because of the tight crappy chinese adaptor., this was bad news, but there was nothing i could do, i had no option but to repair it or bin it.

-Upon closer inspection the SMA looked to have had a fair bit of use, as indeed had the radio, but not excessively so, the outer threads of the SMA did have some unexpected tight spots, so a tiny pinhead of light oil was applied to the threads which made the ‘mechanics’ much smoother, only thing was a thin wire has snapped off the bottom of the SMA.
+Upon closer inspection the trashy looking golden coloured SMA looked to have had a fair bit of use, or perhaps it was just cheap chinesium metal, and the outer threads of the SMA did have some unexpected tight spots too, so a tiny pinhead of light oil was applied to the threads which made the ‘mechanics’ much smoother, only thing was a thin wire had snapped off the bottom of the SMA mod internally.

 Sure, there is a MS147 Hirose RF socket on the HT’s PCB – if you slide off the small back cover above the battery.. but you can’t just go and buy a normal MS147 cable or adaptor, plug it in and get going using an external aerial, that would be far too easy.
 No.